 Already immersed yourself in full-stack development and landed that all-important interview?
-Let’s taker a look at some full-stack developer interview questions.
+Let’s take a look at some full-stack developer interview questions.

 When preparing for an interview as a full-stack developer, there are many things to consider.
-It’s a vital role no matter the industry you’re applying into.
+It can be a vital role no matter the industry you’re applying into.

 While the web has grown more complex and systems more complicated than ever before, 55% of developers identify as full-stack developers, according to a 2020 Stack Overflow Survey.

-Coding Dojo is here to take you through the top interview questions for a full-stack developer, ensuring you have the necessary skills and know-how before heading into the interview room.
+Coding Dojo is here to take you through popular interview questions for a full-stack developer, ensuring you have the necessary skills and know-how before heading into the interview room.

 Your job includes working within both the front and back end of websites.